josemojena/DependencyInjection_On_Console/README.md

 # DependencyInjection_On_Console
-How use the Microsoft dependency framework in net core console applications to handle local dependencies
+How to use the Microsoft dependency framework in net core console application for handle dependencies